mehulagg/gitlab/doc/development/documentation/styleguide.md

 1. Settings that touch configuration files in `config/`.
 1. NGINX settings and settings in `lib/support/` in general.

-When there's a list of steps to perform, usually that entails editing the configuration file and reconfiguring/restarting GitLab.
-In such case, use the following style as a guide:
+When you document a list of steps, it may entail editing the configuration file and reconfiguring or restarting GitLab.
+In that case, use these styles:

 ````markdown
 **For Omnibus installations**